hajonsoft/hajonsoft-eagle/README.md

 ## Benefits of Eagle

-1- Quick atomic send (no looking for photos, vaccine file or residence permit) especially if you have to resent 2- Resending is awesome
-3- Reuse the same data to print artifacts
+1- Quick atomic send (no looking for photos, vaccine file or residence permit) 2- What if you have to re-enter the same passport? one click with eagle vs all clicks and manual entry all over 3- Reuse the same data to print artifacts
-4- capture important data as they appear on screen like mofa number
+4- capture important data as they appear on screen like mofa number 5- Platform for support.
+We can't support outside HAJonSoft.
+We can send thousands of passports quickly.
+6- Reduce risk of Ehaj timeout
+7- With google vision, You don't need expensive 3M scanner.
+We read issue date too.

 ## References
 css escape characters.
 Sometimes an external visa system uses special character in the selector like . or : (\3A)